What is Misogynoir to Mishpat?

 Misogynoir to Mishpat (hatred of Black women to social justice) is a research network that was formed to address the lack of Black, African descended women in religious education and religious leadership.
 The key role of African descended women in activism, such as voting rights, has been a key force in amplifying these otherwise overlooked voices.
 By lifting their religious epistemologies, or religious knowledge production, we endeavour to close this gap.

-As we grow, this research network will amplify the voices of women of African descent by: highlighting those who are recently hired or promoted within academia and religious leadership.
-We will also highlight those who have recently earned their PhDs in religion including but not limited to: religious studies, Christian history, history of religion, sociology of religion, theology, biblical studies and ethics.
-Finally, this is a space where we will share the resources or books and articles that reflect this rich epistemological resource as provided by African descended women.
+As we grow, this research network will amplify the voices of women of African descent by highlighting those who are recently hired or promoted within academia and religious leadership.
+We will also recognize those who have recently earned their PhDs in religion including but not limited to: religious studies, Christian history, history of religion, sociology of religion, theology, biblical studies and ethics.
+Finally, this is a space where we will share the resources or books and articles that reflect a rich epistemological resource as provided by African descended women.